 Cheap and Easy Fertilizer Options

-But gardeners today tend to stop growing their own backyard produce thinking it’s no longer practical due to the high costs of fertilizers, which is essential for a good fruit and veggie yield.
-But that shouldn’t really be the case as gardening doesn’t need to be expensive at all.
+But gardeners today tend to stop growing their own backyard produce thinking it’s no longer practical at all.
+This sentiment is often due to the high costs of fertilizers and compost, which are essential for a good fruit and veggie yield.
+But that shouldn’t really be the case, as gardening doesn’t need to be expensive at all!

-Back in the day, people used their own compost and created homemade fertilizers which are something you should consider if the cost of fertilizers is a big hurdle in your gardening journey.
-And if you have zero ideas about how to get started, worry no more because you’re in the right place.
-Let’s take a look at some inexpensive (or free?) options for growing an amazing garden.
+Back in the day, people used their own compost and created homemade fertilizer, which is something you should consider.
+Manure was the primary source of nitrogen (N) mixed with a ratio of carbon materials and broken down to add nutrients to the soil.
+Understanding that basic concept can allow you to skip some of the costs of gardening by being resourceful.
+If the cost of fertilizers is a big hurdle in your gardening journey, we’ve got some good news!
+And if you have zero ideas about how to get started saving money by using everything from kitchen scraps to grass clippings, worry no more because you’re in the right place.
+Let’s take a look at some of the top inexpensive (or free?) options for growing an amazing garden.

 Check out our top 15 simple and inexpensive homemade fertilizers: